 Historically, Formal Verification required considerable manual guidance from highly trained PhDs.
-Recent breakthroughs (e.g. SMT, automated-induction and many others) pave way for unprecedented automation.
+Recent breakthroughs (e.g., SMT, automated-induction, and many others) pave the way for unprecedented automation.
 Imandra Core builds on these advances democratizing access to Formal Verification for non-experts and dramatically decreasing required manual guidance.

 With Imandra Core, you write executable programs and verify their properties in the same programming language.
 This powerful approach scales FV to even the most complex industrial problems and systems.
 Furthermore, Imandra Core is cloud-native and takes full advantage of cloud computing for parallelization and intelligent caching.

-In addition to several powerful User Interfaces (e.g. Visual Studio Code), Imandra Core may be programmatically integrated into larger applications via its APIs.
-Imandra Core is also highly extensible - its plugin infrastructure supports installation of proprietary decision procedures for custom domains.
+In addition to several powerful User Interfaces (e.g., Visual Studio Code), Imandra Core may be programmatically integrated into larger applications via its APIs.
+Imandra Core is also highly extensible - its plugin infrastructure supports the installation of proprietary decision procedures for custom domains.

 The field of Formal Verification has benefitted from the work of many great minds: from Boyer-Moore's work on automated induction and executable specifications to Larry Paulson's (and others') Isabelle to Leo De Moura's (and others') Z3 and many others.

-We believe all of these great techniques complement each other so from the beginning we wanted to create system that combines them all.
-For example, when discharging induction schemes, Imandra may find a counter-example, ultimately leveraging SMT, and reflecting it into the runtime.
+We believe all of these great techniques complement each other, so from the beginning, we wanted to create a system that combines them all.
+For example, when discharging induction schemes, Imandra may find a counter-example, ultimately leveraging SMT and reflecting it into the runtime.
 Or, when Imandra cannot find a counter-example and does not have sufficient evidence to prove an induction hypothesis, it automatically employs bounded model-checking.

-Most often either your model will have a flaw or the property you wish to verify will be misspecified (perhaps both!).
+Most often, either your model will have a flaw, or the property you wish to verify will be misspecified (perhaps both!).
 In these cases, a counter-example that you can run against the model makes all the difference.
-As described above, Imandra combines many different techniques - Satisfiability Module Theories (SMT) is one of them, which is employed deep inside Imandra to search for counter-examples and reflect them into the runtime.
-We have extended SMT to handle automatic unrolling of recursive functions, non-linear decision procedures and much more.
+As described above, Imandra combines many different techniques - one of them - Satisfiability Modulo Theories (SMT) is employed deep inside Imandra to search for counter-examples and reflect them into the runtime.
+We have extended SMT to handle automatic unrolling of recursive functions, nonlinear decision procedures, and much more.

-Knowing how to answer deep questions about properties of your models is difficult enough.
-But knowing what questions to ask is even harder.
-Imandra Core is more than just formal verification, it contains unique features that shine light on behaviour of complex algorithms, allowing you to tackle the ‘Unknown unknowns.’
+Knowing how to answer deep questions about the properties of your models is difficult enough.
+But knowing what questions to ask is even more challenging.
+Imandra Core is more than just formal verification; it contains unique features that shine a light on complex algorithms' behavior, allowing you to tackle the "Unknown unknowns."
 For example, Imandra's Region Decomposition is an automated analysis of algorithm states-spaces - it compresses (typically infinite) state-spaces of algorithms into a finite collection of symbolic regions, each described with a set of constraints on inputs and an invariant result.
 Such techniques naturally complement Formal Verification.